 The pastoral system at Victoria College is designed to ensure students have the support they need and know who to approach for advice.

-We believe in cultivating a supportive partnership between the student, parents and staff to truly protect and care for our boys.
-We encourage parents to get to know the school and its staff, and want them to feel able to get in touch as soon as a concern arises.
+We believe in cultivating a supportive partnership between the student, parents and staff to truly protect and care for our students.
+We encourage parents to get to know the College and its staff, and want them to feel able to get in touch as soon as a concern arises.
 We are here to support you and your boys through every stage.

 The first point of contact is usually your son’s Form Tutor, the teacher he sees twice every day for registration.
 For Secondary School Form Tutors click here and for Sixth Form Form Tutors click here.